Talk to a Lawyer

 Aggressive or Unsafe Lane Changing

-Aggressive driving is a common problem on the roads of America these days and commercial trucks are some of the most common perpetrators of this offense.
+Anyone who drives has probably observed another driver who committed a combination of moving traffic offenses that endanger other vehicles on the road.
+Such aggressive driving is a common problem on the roads of America these days.
+Unfortunately, large commercial trucks are some of the most frequent perpetrators of aggressive driving offenses.
 Many truck drivers feel that they rule or own the road because their vehicles are so large.
-They also feel that they do not have to follow the rules of the road, such as not tailgating another vehicle, not speeding, and not signaling before changing lanes.
-All of these problems can cause accidents resulting from aggressive driving, unsafe lane changing, not yielding to the right of way, or making a wide right turn.
-Only 14 states in the country have created legislation addressing aggressive driving.
-Of those 14 states, only 11 have passed aggressive truck driving laws.
-Florida is not allowed to enforce their aggressive driving law by state statute while California and Utah have edited existing reckless driving laws to include aggressive driving.
-Pennsylvania passed a resolution against aggressive driving.
+Like other aggressive drivers, they simply don't follow the rules of the road, such as proper passing, not tailgating another vehicle, not weaving in and out of traffic, not speeding, and not signaling before changing lanes.
+All of these aggressive driving actions can cause accidents resulting from unsafe lane changing, not yielding to the right of way, or making a wide right turn.
+Only 14 states (Arizona, California, Delaware, Florida, Georgia, Indiana, Maryland, Nevada, New Jersey, North Carolina, Pennsylvania, Rhode Island, Utah, Vermont, Virginia) in the country have actually created legislation addressing aggressive driving.
+Of those 14 states, only 11 states have passed aggressive truck driving laws.
+It's astounding that Florida is not allowed to enforce their aggressive driving law due to a state statute.
+Meanwhile California and Utah have edited existing reckless driving laws to include aggressive driving.
+Pennsylvania passed a resolution against aggressive driving, while the state of New Jersey enforces aggressive driving under its existing laws.

 These types of accidents are caused by a variety of different factors: